 This form shows an acceptable defense abstract layout.
 The abstract should include your name, research title, major, date, time, location, abstract, and committee.
-An electronic copy needs to be e-mail to the Office of Student Services three (3) weeks prior to the Oral Defense Date for PhD or one (1) week prior to the Oral Defense Date for MS.
+An electronic copy needs to be e-mail to the Office of Student Services three (3) weeks prior to the Oral Defense Date for PhD or two (2) weeks prior to the Oral Defense Date for MS.

 After admission to the program and after the residence requirements are met, the applicant will take a candidacy examination in which the student must demonstrate: (a) a grasp of the important phases and problems of the field of study and an appreciation of their relation to other fields of human knowledge and accomplishments, and (b) the ability to employ the instruments of research developed in the student's area of interest.
 When an applicant has passed the comprehensive examination, the student will be formally admitted to candidacy for the doctoral degree.
 A student will have only one opportunity for reexamination.